Canada dropping travel mask mandate and ending COVID-19 border and quarantine restrictions

 Declaring the imminent end of these restrictions—effective Oct.
 1— marks a major milestone in Canada's pandemic response.

-Health Minister Jean-Yves Duclos, Minister of Public Safety Marco Mendicino, Transport Minister Omar Alghabra and other relevant ministers and public health officials are speaking to the doing away with pandemic precautions Monday morning in Ottawa.
+Health Minister Jean-Yves Duclos, Minister of Public Safety Marco Mendicino, Transport Minister Omar Alghabra and other relevant ministers spoke about the lifting of pandemic precautions Monday morning in Ottawa.

+"We've always maintained that the extraordinary measures we introduced at our borders and on airplanes, trains and boats were temporary and that we would adjust them as the situation changes.
+Today we're doing just that," Alghabra said.
+"We're taking another step to returning to the normal travel that connects families, workers, and our communities."

 Deciding to allow the special orders that for months have upheld Canada's special pandemic authorizations under the Quarantine Act to expire means: